mbpolan/rapid-irc-client/README.md

 Note that during the build, [Sourcery](https://github.com/krzysztofzablocki/Sourcery) will generate boilerplate code for SwiftRex constructs, notably any `enum`s commented with the line `sourcery: Prism`.
 If any of these files have changed as a result, you should check them into your next commit to ensure your code changes are fully incorporated.

+Linting is provided by [SwiftLint](https://github.com/realm/SwiftLint), which runs during the build and displays warnings and/or errors in Xcode.
+Before contributing, be sure to address as many issues as possible with new code to keep the overal code quality sane.

 ## Contributing